 This website is commited selling only high quality vaporizer devices, you must be 21 years or older to proceed.
 Click Enter only if you are at least 21 years of age.or Exit

-For example, in the recent California wildfires, dozens of growers in the famed Emerald Triangle where marijuana is grown lost their crops, homes, and resources to rebuild those resources.
+For example, in the recent California wildfires, dozens of growers in the famed Emerald Triangle where loose-leaf is grown lost their crops, homes, and resources to rebuild those resources.
 Because they were forced to operate in cash, some lost cold, hard currency.
 One article reported a business owner coming back to find $40,000 that they had buried on their property was now a melted mass of unhelpful garbage.
 There's no insurance, and nothing to do if you've lost it all.
 On a good day, there's big gain, but there's also a big, big risk.

 The powers that be want to keep things confusing and murky.
-It is our job to demystify and present sound information and to debunk the myths around marijuana and people who vape with it.
-You are the ambassadors, you are the people who can tell your law makers to support bills like the Marijuana Justice Act.
+It is our job to demystify and present sound information and to debunk the myths around loose-leaf and people who vape with it.
+You are the ambassadors, you are the people who can tell your law makers to support bills like the [Flower] Justice Act.
 Election time comes sooner than you think.
 Get active and get involved.
 The future is Greener than you think.

 |translation missing: en.cart.label.product||translation missing: en.cart.label.price||translation missing: en.cart.label.quantity||translation missing: en.cart.label.total|